 Drones, small flying machines, have been used for military purposes for years.
 However, these drones were quite large and only used by the military.
 In 2006 the US Federal Aviation Administration allowed the first non-military use of drones for a pesticide spraying robot.
 Since then drones have been used for civilian purposes for deliveries and photography and continue to be an exciting future for robotics.

-Future articles will cover the history of other technologies such as video games, the internet, and cell phones.
 Up next, read about the history of computer hardware.

 Written by Brandon Lim, a Create & Learn instructor and curriculum developer.
 Brandon also works full-time as a software engineer and holds a BS in Computer Science from Johns Hopkins University.
 Brandon has experience teaching coding to students of all ages from elementary school to college and is excited to share his deep knowledge and relentless passion for coding with the next generation of technology leaders.